 Abstract: In this paper, we address the problem of learning the structure of a pairwise graphical model from samples in a high-dimensional setting.
 Our first main result studies the sparsistency, or consistency in sparsity pattern recovery, properties of a forward-backward greedy algorithm as applied to general statistical models.
 As a special case, we then apply this algorithm to learn the structure of a discrete graphical model via neighborhood estimation.
 As a corollary of our general result, we derive sufficient conditions on the number of samples n, the maximum nodedegree d and the problem size p, as well as other conditions on the model parameters, so that the algorithm recovers all the edges with high probability.
 Our result guaranteesgraphselectionforsamplesscalingasn=Ω(d^2 log(p)),incontrastto existing convex-optimization based algorithms that require a sample complexity of Ω(d^3 log(p)).
 Further, the greedy algorithm only requires a restricted strong convexity condition which is typically milder than irrepresentability assumptions.
 We corroborate these results using numerical simulations at the end.

-- On Learning Discrete Graphical Models using Greedy Methods (pdf)
+- On Learning Discrete Graphical Models using Greedy Methods (pdf, software)

 A. Jalali, C. Johnson, P. Ravikumar.